openshift/hive/docs/using-hive.md

 ### InstallConfig

 The OpenShift installer `InstallConfig` must be base64 encoded into a `secret` and referenced in the `ClusterDeployment`.
+This allows Hive to more easily support installing multiple versions of OpenShift.

 ```yaml
 apiVersion: v1